An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Outlook for High-Risk Individuals

-CAP is responsible for 350,000 to 620,000 hospitalizations in the elderly every year.
+CAP is responsible for 350,000 to 620,000 hospitalizations in older people every year.
 Older adults have lower survival rates than younger people.
 Even when older individuals recover from CAP, they have higher-than-normal death rates over the next several years.
-Elderly people who live in nursing homes or who are already sick are at particular risk.
+Older people who live in nursing homes or who are already sick are at particular risk.

 Very Young Children